practicald2t/hackathon/README.md

 ### Subtask #4: Generate a weather forecast in the local language [advanced]
 If you are feeling adventurous, you may extend any of the previous tasks to the multilingual setting.

 In particular, it would be useful to generate the weather report in the local language of the city.

 How many languages can your system handle at once?

 ### Evaluation
 The most important part of the hackathon is **evaluating the quality of the generated reports**.

-Here are various axes you can evaluate the output on:
+Various axes you should evaluate the output on:

 - **fluency** - Is the report without syntactical / grammatical errors and is it easily readable?
 - **semantic accuracy** - Is the report faithful to the input data, or does it contain false information?